iDataist/Project-Portfolio/README.md

 Key Skills Demonstrated:
 - Set up scoring processes
-- Assess model drift, and determine whether models need to be retrained and re-deployed
+- Assess model drift and determine whether models need to be re-trained and re-deployed
 - Diagnose operational issues with models, including data integrity and stability problems, timing problems, and dependency issues
 - Set up automated reporting with APIs
 - Automate the DevOps processes required to score and re-deploy ML models